loosolab/biodaten23-24-scATAC-clustering/README.md

 - export for WP2

 ### [WP2](wp2/)
-- create a marker list
+- submit a marker list
 - transfer markers from a source organism using the homology function
 - annotate the cluster based on the marker list used as input
 - automate the annotation process